Last reviewed 14 September 2020

 In October, the Government will pay 60% of wages up to a cap of £1,875 for the hours the employee does not work.
 Employers will also pay employer NICs and pension contributions and 20% of wages to make up 80% total up to a cap of £2,500.

-The reference here to the hours the employee does or does not work relates to the fact that employers can bring furloughed employees back to work on a part time basis from July 2020 under the flexible furlough scheme and still claim from the scheme for the days the employee would usually work but has not worked, to the maximums set out above.
+The reference here to the hours the employee does or does not work relates to the fact that employers may now bring furloughed employees back to work on a part time basis under the flexible furlough scheme and still claim from the scheme for the days the employee would usually work but has not worked, to the maximums set out above.

 An employer can choose to top up wages, but this is not compulsory.
 Employees are not to work or provide services for the business whilst furloughed, but can undertake training or volunteer work.
 It can be difficult to furlough directors especially for small businesses where they are closely involved in the running of the business.
 Where a board decides a director is to be furloughed, this should be formally adopted as a decision of the company, noted in the company records and communicated in writing to the director(s) concerned.
 Where a furloughed director has to fulfil a statutory obligation owed to the company they can do provided no more is done than would reasonably be necessary for that purpose.
 As with other employees they should not do work of a kind they would carry out in normal circumstances to generate commercial revenue or provides services to or on behalf of their company although they are permitted to undertake payroll and make a claim under the Job Retention Scheme.